 The only real downside I could find is that the joints are really loose.
 Not as loose as Superman’s joints, and certainly nothing that prevented me from getting him into some cool poses, but I just wanted you to be aware of the issue if it’s a deal breaker for you.
 There are plenty of options to tighten those up if you use the Google.
 Again, only if that bothers you.

 This is a great figure.
-From a display point, the Mafex figures look really good.
+From a display point, the Mafex figures look really good and the Mafex Armored Batman is no exception.
 Let’s face it, I’m not a 12 year old anymore (granted, my girlfriend and kids would disagree, but they’re not the boss of me) so I don’t spend a lot of time “playing” with the figures.
 I do restage them quite often and honestly, I’ve had zero issues with any of them.
 Even the orangeish (is that a word?
 It is now…) flesh isn’t that noticeable when it’s sitting in a lit display case.
 I guess if I was the type of guy who spent days harassing Wendy’s Facebook page about their new fries, I’d probably dedicate blogs to how much the skin tone bothered me.

 Wait, I did do that to Wendy’s Facebook page until they blocked me.
 In my defense, their new fries are not dissimilar to eating salted ear wax.
 Yet the skin tone isn’t a deal breaker for me.
 Maybe I’m growing up?